munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="chase">

-The accepted term for spending a lot of cycles traversing pointers is *pointer chasing*.
+The term for burning cycles traversing pointers is *pointer chasing*, which isn't quite as fun as it sounds.

 </aside>